Basic flexion

 Note: If it is not possible to hold the front of your knee right now, try “Basic flexion #2,” which is all flexion lessons that do not require you to hold the knee.
 Then come back to these and find out if anything has changed!

 Every Feldenkrais training covers flexion in the beginning.
-It’s a fundamental to humans that we flex and fold without muscular interference along the spine.
+It’s fundamental to humans that we flex and fold without muscular interference along the spine.
 Lifting the head is something babies learn very quickly, without the tension and cross-motivation of adults.
 Grownups have to re-learn what gravity really means for our spines.

 This lesson highlights how we can create difficulties for ourselves.
 Once you compare, over and over, the feeling of what’s easy versus what’s hard, you’ll wonder why we fight with ourselves just to lift the head.
 But we do.
 And that pattern can change.
 I recommend doing ALL the flexion lessons this week.
 Your back will thank you for it.